Orders get mixed up. Deliveries get lost. Items get damaged en route. And hidden costs appear out of the blue.

 Unlike before, fewer and fewer organizations rely on simple pen and paper to manually plan routes.
 Disconnected apps and legacy solutions are also out.

-So, as more and more companies take a cloud-first approach to delivery logistics, it is now the standard for managing operations.
+So, as more and more companies are adopting a cloud-first approach to delivery logistics, it is now the standard for managing operations.

-Companies that don’t follow the latest trends in delivery risk being left behind.
+Companies that don’t follow the latest delivery ma risk being left behind.
 Others cannot simply find that keeping up with the demands of the modern last mile is impossible without software.